 - Janice Dunlap & Linda Reini, Drivers - help plan and implement our day trips, hikes and shopping outings; drive our bus and make sure all bus maintenance takes place according to schedule.
 In addition, they perform a wide variety of support tasks around the RSC.

-- Christine Benavides, Diana Chartier, Amy Tang, Lynn Spencer, & Lois Young, Office Assistants - handle many of the office duties such as processing registrations and helping with participant questions.
+- Christine Benavides, Diana Chartier, Amy Tang, and Lynn Spencer, Office Assistants - handle many of the office duties such as processing registrations and helping with participant questions.
 They support the Front Desk volunteers and generally help hold the place together.